mdcdi1315/MP.DN-WINDOWS/Abstractions/README.md

 The answer is relatively simple: .NET Framework is now somewhat deprecated and there is no need to use this assembly from .NET Framework.
 (Even if I enabled such support you would encounter issues because you will need the .NET Core SDK and C# 10 features to gain full functionality).

+I am also doing this to force developers moving to .NET Core - it is much faster, cross-platform and much more code-performant and less error-prone.